Chalarangelo/30-seconds-of-css/snippets/css-toggle-switch.md

 6. `margin-left: -1px`leaving 1px space between `label` end and pseudo-element
 7. `background-color: blue;` change background color to blue when pseudo-element in move to right
 8. `.offscreen` hide the `<input>` element and it will not take up any physical space in DOM
+9. `transition:all` specifies `<label>` background color and its pseudo-element left property will be transitioned over 0.3 seconds

 #### Browser support